Art Director and photographer Cathleen Naundorf, directs the photo productions and develops the artistic and dramatic aspect of her work.

 Cathleen Naundorf mostly works with 4 x 5 and 8 x 10 inch Polaroids.
 After scanning the original, the colour image will be developed in a bath and printed on Fuji Paper.

 The exposed Polaroid will be interrupted during the developing process and transferred on an acid – free paper.

-During her career, Naundorf developed her special polaroid transfer technique who gave her photographs a pictoresque style.
-Which she named « Fresco technique » to express her background of painting.
+During her career, Naundorf developed her special polaroid transfer technique who gave her photographs a picturesque style.
+Which she named « Fresco technique » to express her background of the painting.